Cold Outreach Agency vs In-house Sdrs: 2026 B2B Growth Guide

 Cold Calling

 Cold calling remains effective for high-value B2B targets.
-Phone conversations allow immediate feedback, objection handling, and relationship building that email cannot match.
+Phone conversations allow immediate feedback, objection handling, and relationship building that email can’t match.

 Experienced outbound specialists use phone for decision-makers who prefer real-time conversation and for complex qualification conversations.